BBC programme shows how Glens ruled Europe in 1914

-BBC programme reveals how Glentoran ruled Europe in 1914 by winning the Vienna Cup
+BBC programme reveals how Glentoran ruled Europe in 1914

 Last updated on .From the section Irish

-The amazing story of Glentoran's triumph in the Vienna Cup on the eve of the First World will be retold in a BBC One Northern Ireland programme on Monday night.
+The amazing story of Glentoran's triumph in the Vienna Cup on the eve of the First World War will be retold in a BBC One Northern Ireland programme on Monday night.

 'Belfast's Victory in Vienna: A Footballing Odyssey', which airs at 22:40 BST on BBC One NI and will be available on BBC iPlayer, is presented by Holly Hamilton and Glens historian Sam Robinson.